Adhamkmopp/Thesis/README.md

 #### Manipulating BWA Strings

-The script below was made solely to manipulate and translate the CIGAR string and TAGs field from BWA results to ascertain the number of gaps, matches and mismatches for every hit, and to subsequently translate into a score that is for all intents and purposes, BLAST-equivalent.
+The script below was made solely to manipulate and translate the CIGAR string and TAGs field from BWA results to ascertain the number of gaps, matches and mismatches for every hit, and to subsequently translate that into a score that is for all intents and purposes, BLAST-equivalent.

 ```r
 #!/usr/bin/env Rscript